GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Manually add segments
 ---------------------

-If you do now know the number of rows in segments or expect different segments to have different lengths then you should set the row dimension to zero in GMT_Create_Data and add the segments manually with  GMT_Alloc_Segment.
+If you do not know the number of rows in segments or expect different segments to have different lengths then you should set the row dimension to zero in GMT_Create_Data and add the segments manually with  GMT_Alloc_Segment.
 ``GMT_Alloc_Segment`` allocates a new DATASET or TEXTSET segment for multi-segment table.